Cut down on grocery spending without sacrificing healthy food.

 Same thing for cheese, you can buy a large brick at Costco and slice it all yourself and store it in a plastic bag for later.

-This food slicer is similar to the slicer we have and we love it.
 We use it for all kinds of things, like summer sausage, veggies, bread..

 3. Buy Meat In Bulk